WhiteLord/jekyll-theme-simple-texture/_posts/2017-11-14-how-we-compare-java-objects.md

 Now, how do we make this work in java?

-First of all, we need to learn what the [***Collections framework***](https://docs.oracle.com/javase/tutorial/collections/ "Oracle's website")  is.
+First of all, we need to learn what the [***Collections Framework***](https://docs.oracle.com/javase/tutorial/collections/ "Oracle's website")  is.

 In short, **collections**, is the abstract human representation of the way items are sorted, based on their properties.
-The **Collection interface** in the Java programming language represents a group of objects, which can be later compared, based on their common properties.
+The **Collection Interface** in the Java programming language represents a group of objects, which can be later compared, based on their common properties.
-The **Collections class** in the Java programming language represents a class, which contains only static methods, which could be used in order to fullfil a sorting method later on.
+The **Collections Class** in the Java programming language represents a class, which contains only static methods, which could be used in order to fullfil a sorting method later on.

-Notice something? **collections** -> **Collection Interface** -> **Collections Class**
+How does the **Colections class** do its trick?
+Quite simply, `java.util.Collecions` supply static methods and *polymorphic* algorithms.
+For example, the `Collecitons.sort()` method is fed a collection, which has implemented the **List Interface**.
+From this, we can deduce that `Collections.sort` works for **ArrayList, LinkedList, Vector**.

 So how do we implement a sorting functionality in our code?